 Business Models for Indie Authors 10: Book Sales Plus Publishing Rights Licensing or Merchandising

-Independent authors are selectively licensing some of their rights to publishing partners, rights buyers and licensing operators in their home territories and abroad.
-Publishing rights include print and other rights to English language publishers, translations, TV/film/documentary, audiobook and other rights.
-In some cases, authors are also mining their own merchandising, translation and multimedia rights.
-This model generally requires the author to have had significant success already in books sales for other rights buyers to be interested, though occasionally rights are sold on the merit of the idea, book proposal or book.
+As we saw in earlier chapters, independent authors are selectively licensing some of their publishing rights to partners, rights buyers and licensing operators in their home territories and abroad.
+Authors are also mining their own merchandising, translation and multimedia rights.
+This model requires the author to have significant success in book sales.

 It is possible to combine a number of these models and enjoy multiple streams of income in addition to book sales but it can take a lot of juggling.